hiero-ledger/hiero-sdk-java/MIGRATION.md

 ## Timeline

 - **Effective Date**: The new `org.hiero:sdk` artifact is available immediately
-- **Deprecation**: The `org.hedera.hashgraph:sdk` artifact will continue to work but will eventually be deprecated
+- **Deprecation**: The `com.hedera.hashgraph:sdk` artifact will continue to work but will eventually be deprecated
 - **Recommendation**: Migrate as soon as possible to ensure you're using the officially supported artifact

 ---